Discover 30 realistic passive income ideas—from clipping videos to investing—that help you earn money while you sleep.

 Dropshipping just means selling products without holding inventory.

 The hard part is finding winning products and driving traffic with ads or SEO.
-But with social commerce like TikTok Shop?
-Finding customers has literally never been easier.
+But with social commerce like TikTok Shop at your fingertips, finding customers has literally never been easier.
 Just choose trending products and let rip.

 It’s a good option for beginners who want low startup costs, but you’ll need to hustle on marketing to succeed.